TeamScorpio/trouble/README.md

 # Trouble
-Trouble is a class library that can use enumeration to manage business exceptions.
+Trouble is a java library that can use enumeration to manage business exceptions.

 ## Specification By Examples